-My landscaping plan includes a water feature and I would like to be able to see through the water to the bottom of the pool.
-How can I edit a library material so that it can be seen through?
+My plan includes a feature that I would like to be able to see through.
+How can I edit a library material so that it can be partially transparent?

 Most of the materials in the library are set up to be opaque, so that they appear totally solid.
 In some situations, though, transparency can be a helpful attribute.

 If the material is in a locked catalog, first make a copy, then paste it in to your User Catalog.